JaraTech/SynBio/Codon_Optimization/README.md

 # PIPELINE FOR CODON OPTIMIZATION

-The herein document contains the code to optimize the codons of any given nucleotide sequence for any host species.
-The script will be divided into several steps:
+This code is a tool to optimize the codons of any given nucleotide sequence for any host species.
+The script is divided into several steps:
 1. Install de required packages
 2. Download the libraries of the installed packages